jh83/jh83.github.io/_posts/2022-10-28-mowerstatistics.markdown

 [![Architecture]({{ BASE_PATH }}/assets/images/mower-statistics/components.png)]({{ BASE_PATH }}/assets/images/mower-statistics/components.png)

+The Lawn perimeter and the exclusions (staircase and trees) in it has all been mapped with the help of the same Ublox ZED-F9P, but connected to an Android phone running *SW MAPS*.

 ### What is RTK-GPS?

 This project relies heavily on the use of RTK-GPS/GNSS to get the accuracy needed in this situation where want to know if the mower cutting disc has passed a specific location or not. - So what is RTK-GPS and how does it compare with normal GPS?